Gerard Depardieu sexual assault trial marks a cultural reckoning for post-#MeToo France

 PARIS — (AP) — Gérard Depardieu won't just be facing two women who accuse him of sexual assault when he walks into a Paris courtroom on Monday.
-The renowned actor will also be confronting a nation long criticized for failing to address sexual violence — particularly when committed by its most powerful figures.
+France's most famous male actor will also be confronting a nation long criticized for failing to address sexual violence — particularly when committed by its most powerful figures.

-Depardieu, 76, one of France’s biggest screen stars, is accused of assaulting a set dresser and an assistant director during the 2021 filming of ‘Les Volets Verts’ ('The Green Shutters').
+Depardieu, 76, is accused of assaulting a set dresser and an assistant director during the 2021 filming of “Les Volets Verts” ("The Green Shutters").
 While more than 20 women have publicly accused him of sexual misconduct, this is the first time one of those cases has gone to trial.

 It is also the most prominent post- #MeToo -era case in France, testing whether a country famed for its culture of seduction is prepared to hold its cultural titans accountable.